embodyingempire/dissertation/README.md

 # Embodying Empire

-Christina Hotalen
+Project author: Christina Hotalen

 ---

-Embodying Empire is a collection of coinage and inscriptions from the late second and third century (193 to 311 CE).
+Embodying Empire is a collection of coinage and inscription datasets from the late second and third century (193 to 311 CE).

 ---